Interdisciplinary Nutrition Sciences Symposium: Synergizing Animal and Human Obesity Research

 Lee M. Kaplan, MD, PhD

-Director of the Obesity, Metabolism & Nutrition Institue, Founding Director of the Weight Center at Massachusetts General Hospital, Associate Professor at Harvard Medical School
+Director of the Obesity, Metabolism and Nutrition Institute; Founding director of the Weight Center at Massachusetts General Hospital; Associate professor at Harvard Medical School

 Francine Kaufman, MD

-Chief Medical Officer and VP Global Medical, Clinical & Health Affairs, Medtronic Diabetes, Emeritus Professor of Pediatrics and Communications at USC, The Center for Diabetes, Endocrinology & Metabolism
+Chief medical officer and vice president of Global Medical, Clinical and Health Affairs at Medtronic Diabetes; Emeritus Professor of pediatrics and communications at USC’s Center for Diabetes, Endocrinology and Metabolism

 Fernando Pardo Manuel de Villena, PhD